gbenroscience/layit/README.md

 The `options.templateData` field takes a Javascript object which can be used to pass templating information to the xml layout.
-Also, if you are loading the `Workspace` from the html page's script tag, you can use the `data-template` attribute to specify the template data to apply to your xml layouots. e.g:
+Also, if you are loading the `Workspace` from the html page's script tag, you can use the `data-template` attribute to specify the template data to apply to your xml layouts. e.g:

 ```html
 <html>